GreffMASTER/GBX-REHexPlugin/README.md

 A REHex plugin for the .Gbx (GameBox) file format.

 # About
-This plugin will automaticall detect if a Gbx file was loaded and will offer to analyse it for you.
+This plugin will automaticall detect if a Gbx file was loaded and will offer to analyze it for you.

 It will make comments for:
 - Version